 Best business balance transfer cards for 2021

-Wells Fargo Business Platinum card: Runner-up for earning rewards
+Wells Fargo Business Platinum card: Best for earning rewards

-The Wells Fargo Business Platinum card lets you enjoy an introductory 0 percent APR on purchases and balance transfers for 9 months, followed by a variable interest rate 7.99 percent + prime to 17.99 percent + prime.
-There’s no annual fee and no additional card fee for employees, either.
+The Wells Fargo Business Platinum card lets you enjoy an introductory 0 percent APR on purchases and balance transfers for 9 months, followed by a variable interest rate of 11.24 percent to 21.24 percent variable APR.
+There’s no annual fee and no additional card fee for up to 99 employees, either.
+The balance transfer fee varies, so speak to customer service before or during your application or check your customer agreement upon approval.

-In addition to earning cash back on regular spending, new cardholders can also qualify for a one-time cash bonus of $500 after spending $5,000 within three months of account opening.
+In addition to earning cash back on regular spending, new cardholders can also qualify for a one-time cash bonus of $300 (cash back option) or 30,000 points (rewards option) after spending $3,000 within three months of account opening.

 When is transferring a balance a good idea?